sindresorhus/slash/readme.md

 Convert Windows backslash paths to slash paths: `foo\\bar` ➔ `foo/bar`

-[Forward-slash paths can be used in Windows](http://superuser.com/a/176395/6877) as long as it's not an extended-length path and it doesn't contain Unicode.
+[Forward-slash paths can be used in Windows](http://superuser.com/a/176395/6877) as long as they're not extended-length paths and don't contain any non-ascii characters.

 ## Install